 Roman Empire's Master Builder: Augustus Caesar

 Among the most important individuals in ancient Roman history is Gaius Octavius, often known as Augustus Caesar.
 He was not just the first Roman emperor but also a brilliant administrator, politician, and strategist.
-The Roman Republic gave way to the Roman Empire under his rule, which had a lasting impact on the development of Western civilisation.
+The Roman Republic gave way to the Roman Empire under his rule, which had a lasting impact on the development of Western civilization.

 Augustus Caesar.